Skip to main content

 • Filter formula: t.channel IN ('#fr.wikipedia', '#en.wikipedia')

-2. Create a role named Analysts Germany and assign it the following filter token:
+2. Create a role named Analysts Germany and assign it the same filter token with a different formula:

 • Filter formula: t.channel IN (‘#de.wikipedia', '#en.wikipedia')